Serving Clients Throughout Southern California

 How To Get Bail Money Back

 Cash bail will be returned once the defendant appears in court as scheduled, is not found guilty and the case is dismissed.
-Even after a person is found not guilty or the charge is reduced, it can take up to 6 to 12 weeks for bail money to be returned.
+Even after a person is found not guilty or the charge is reduced, it can take up to 6 to 12 weeks for the bail amount to be returned.
 If the defendant fails to show up for scheduled court appearances, his or her bail amount will be forfeited.
 This can also result in a warrant for arrest being issued by police authorities.

 How Is Bail Amount Determined?